-Some five decades since his first trip to Cooperstown on a childhood excursion, Eric Nadel will be returning this summer as an honored guest.
+Some five decades since his first trip to Cooperstown on a childhood excursion, Eric Nadel returned to Cooperstown as an honored guest.

-Nadel, the longtime radio voice of the Texas Rangers, who just completed his 35th season announcing the franchise’s games, was selected as the 2014 recipient of the Ford C. Frick Award, presented annually for excellence in broadcasting by the National Baseball Hall of Fame and Museum.
+Nadel, the longtime radio voice of the Texas Rangers, was selected as the 2014 recipient of the Ford C. Frick Award, presented annually for excellence in broadcasting by the National Baseball Hall of Fame and Museum.

 2014 Ford C. Frick Award winner Eric Nadel.
 (Texas Rangers)